Euclideon/vaultclient/docs/TranslationGuide.md

 - `convertTitle`: Title of the convert tab
 - `convertReadingFile`: Progress message displayed when reading a file during a convert job
+  - {0} the current file being read
+  - {1} the total number of files
 - `convertWritingPoints`: Progress message displayed when writing to the new file during a convert job
+  - {0} the current number of points written
+  - {1} the total points expected to be read
 - `convertAddToScene`: Label for button that appears following a successful convert job that adds the new object to the scene
 - `convertSettings`: Subheading for section where user can customise settings for the convert job
 - `convertOutputName`: Label next to text box where user specifies the path and name of the output file generation from the convert job